MichaelSebero/Steal-Command/README.md

 .
 OpenDoas (optional)

 ## How to install Steal
 .
-Enter the command [ su ] into your console.
+Enter the command [ su ] into your terminal.

 .
-Through the root terminal enter your file manager.
+Through the root terminal enter the name of your file manager.

 .
 Place the contents of either the sudo or doas version of Steal in your /bin folder.